KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
-        <ul><li>Campaign ID: It helps identify the specific campaign associated with the error.</li><li>Campaign Type: It indicates the type of campaign (for example, WhatsApp, SMS, Email, and so on).</li><li>Error: It displays the error message for the error observed in the campaign.</li><li>Label: It denotes the specific label associated with the campaign.</li><li>Variant: It helps identify the errors for a specific campaign variant in the case of A/B, split delivery, or multi-variant campaigns.</li></ul>For detailed information on WhatsApp errors, refer to [WhatsApp Error Stats.](\{'\<>'}). **Note**: This event is currently in Private Beta.
+        <ul><li>Campaign ID: It helps identify the specific campaign associated with the error.</li><li>Campaign Type: It indicates Charged Event Personalization the type of campaign (for example, WhatsApp, SMS, Email, and so on).</li><li>Error: It displays the error message for the error observed in the campaign.</li><li>Label: It denotes the specific label associated with the campaign.</li><li>Variant: It helps identify the errors for a specific campaign variant in the case of A/B, split delivery, or multi-variant campaigns.</li></ul>For detailed information on WhatsApp errors, refer to [WhatsApp Error Stats.](\{'\<>'}). **Note**: This event is currently in Private Beta.
 Contact your account manager to enable it.
       </td>
     </tr>